bcgov/nr-forests-access-management/client-code-gen/README.md

 * This is not a desirable behaviour but a temporary solution.
 So in the future, please verify again with higher FastAPI version and investigate further it further to see if it is fixed.

 ## How to Use/Integrate with Generated Client/Lib
-The generated api client code (under /gen directory) can be used in frontend (located `frontend` folder under project root) as one of its dependencies/libs (currently named it as 'fam-api').
+The generated api client code (under /gen directory) can be used in frontend (located `frontend` folder under project root) as one of its dependencies/libs.

 * In frontend package.json, add this dependency:
   ```
   For example:
-  "fam-api": "file:../client-code-gen/gen"
+  "fam-admin-mgmt-api": "file:../client-code-gen/gen/admin-management-api"
   ```

 * Before runing `npm ci` or `npm install` for fronend dependencies, run:
   ```
-  cd ../client-code-gen/gen
+  cd ../client-code-gen/gen/admin-management-api
   npm install

   cd ../../frontend
   npm ci

   If it is the first time.
-  This will install fam-api for the frontend.
+  This will install fam-admin-mgmt-api for the frontend.
   ```

-* After `fam-api` is installed from "/gen", The generated api services and models can be imported, example:
+* After `fam-admin-mgmt-api` is installed from "/gen/admin-management-api", The generated api services and models can be imported, example:
   ```
   import {
-    FAMApplicationsApi,
-    FAMRolesApi,
-    FAMUserRoleAssignmentApi,
-    FAMUsersApi
+    FAMSomeApi1,
+    FAMSomeApi2
-  } from 'fam-api';
+  } from 'fam-admin-mgmt-api';

   If there is a new api module, just added it in the import.
   ```

 * Configure(supply) api services to use the axios instance (if not using global axios), example:
   ```
-    // Instanciation for generated 'fam-api' client.
+    // Using api client.
-       this.applicationsApi = new FAMApplicationsApi(undefined, '', httpInstance) // Note, Axios is strange, second parameter needs empty string, not null.
+       this.applicationsApi = new FAMSomeApi1(undefined, '', httpInstance) // Note, Axios is strange, second parameter needs empty string, not null.
   ```

 ## References: